 The best way to determine which foods to avoid is to become aware of your eating habits and of the effect that various foods have on you.
 Be on the lookout for signs of excess heat (acidity, diarrhea, rash, or sour taste), excess dryness (gas, bloating, constipation, dry skin), and excess heaviness (lethargy, low energy after meals, brain fog), and adjust your diet as needed to avoid these manifestations of imbalance.

 Your focus should be on staying cool, grounded, relaxed, and yet engaged with the vibrance of the summer season.
 Be most mindful of protecting pitta from the heat and intensity by rising early, being active early in the day, and staying out of the sun whenever possible.
 In your yoga practice, you can include elements that will pacify all three doshas, but do your practice in a pitta-pacifying way, with relaxed effort and be sure to spend 5–10 minutes in shavasana.

 As is clear, your particular summer routine may look slightly different from someone with a different constitution, but we can all benefit from implementing diet and lifestyle changes that align us with the rhythms of nature throughout the year.
 By actively protecting our own vitality and health, we are better able to connect with and appreciate the gifts of each season.
 This pitta season, adopt a personalized seasonal routine so that you can embrace the summer with presence, contentment, and joy.

-You may find it helpful to read the pitta, vata and kapha sections above for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—pacifying whichever dosha seems to need the most attention at any given time.
+You may find it helpful to read the pitta, vata and kapha sections of our guide for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—pacifying whichever dosha seems to need the most attention at any given time.